 - For more information see the Regulations Instituut Gak Fellowship (in Dutch): 2020-2022 Reglement fellowship Instituut Gak

 How to apply

 To apply candidates must submit a fully completed Instituut Gak Fellowship application form online.
-The call for the academic year 2020/21 is currently closed.
-The call deadlines for the academic year 2021/22 have not been established yet, but will be announced as soon as possible.
+The call for the academic year 2020/21 has closed.
+The call for the academic year 2021/22 is open from 15 September to 1 November 2020 (17.00hrs).

 - NIAS-KNAW is responsible for processing all fellowship applications.
 The Academic Board at Instituut Gak selects suitable candidates to present to the NIAS Director who makes the final decision.

 - Applications are evaluated on the basis of a) scientific quality and originality of the project proposal; b) significance for the system of social security and labour market policy in the Netherlands; 3) the candidate’s academic achievements.

 - Candidates will be informed of the outcome within six weeks after the deadline.